info442-su23/g-team/testing-plan.md

 - And the user should see side buttons with links to information about learning about UW NetIDs and getting help (Requirement B6)
 - Once user authenticates themselves, expect to see the homepage (the ‘Community Forum Page’) (Requirement B4).

+## Settings Feature**
+**Context: User is logged in**
+- Click on profile picture icon, expect to change a picture by uploading from computer (Requirement C2).
+- Click on dropdown menu for gender, major, and year.
+Expect a range of choices for each selection (Requirement C3).
+- Click on enable or disable for 'Get Home Safe' notifications.
+Expect notifications of 'walking buddies' requests if enabled (Requirement C4).
+- Click on 'save' button, expect changes to appear for the user (Requirement C5).

 **Context: User Fails to Log-In**
 - Clicks on sign-in button but fails to input the correct UW NetID and password.
 Expect to see an error message above the UW NetID input, prompting the user to sign-in again (Requirement B2).